-In case of accidents neutralise the leaking electrolyte with lime.
-The remains are to be environmentally friendly disposed of and by no means can the material be poured into the waste.
+In case of accidents, neutralise the leaking electrolyte with lime.
+The remains are to be disposed of in an environmentally friendly way and by no means can the material be poured into the waste.

-Consult the leaflet "Instructions for the Safe Handling of Rail Lead-Acid Batteries".
-For further questions contact EnerSys Service.
+Consult the leaflet "Instructions for the Safe Handling of Rail Batteries".
+For further questions contact our customer service!

-If any acid splashes into the eyes or onto the skin rinse under clear running water.
-After contact with eyes seek immediate advice from a medical doctor, please also contact your doctor after serious skin contact.
+If any acid splashes into the eyes or onto the skin, rinse under clear running water.
+After contact with eyes seek immediate advice from a medical doctor; please also contact your doctor after significant skin contact.